LunchWithaLens/AdminCenterAutomation/README.md

 The Service Health Dashboard function also uses the same process and APIs, and writes to Teams channels as identified in a json file.
 I may have a bug here - at times I've seen the same post multiple times.

+Updated to Azure Functions project runtime ~4 and Azure Function Extensions 2.6.1+ to ensure continued support

 ToDo: Add pull of Roadmap RSS feed and post to a SharePoint list